Dog Attack

 Next steps

-1. You'll receive an acknowledgement with your request number.
+1. You'll receive an acknowledgement with your request and tracking numbers, allowing you to monitor its progress in our Customer Portal.

 2. Our Rangers will attend and investigate as soon as possible.
 A thorough investigation may take several weeks, as this allows us time to collect evidence and review witness statements.